-The laws of some foreign countries do not protect proprietary rights to the same extent as the laws of the United States and many companies have encountered significant challenges in establishing and enforcing their proprietary rights outside the United States.
+The laws of some foreign countries do not protect proprietary rights to the same extent as the laws of the United States, and many companies have encountered significant challenges in establishing and enforcing their proprietary rights outside the United States.
 These challenges can be caused by the absence of rules and methods for the establishment and enforcement of intellectual property rights in certain jurisdictions.
 In addition, the legal systems of some countries, particularly developing countries, do not favor the enforcement of certain intellectual property protection, especially relating to healthcare.
-These aspects of many foreign legal systems could make it difficult for us to stop the misappropriation of our intellectual property rights.
-Moreover, changes in the law and legal decisions by courts in foreign countries could affect our ability to obtain adequate protection for our technology and the enforcement of intellectual property rights.
-As a result, our efforts to protect and enforce our intellectual property rights in foreign countries may ultimately prove to be inadequate, in which case our ability to grow our business and our revenue and prospects could be materially harmed.
+These aspects of many foreign legal systems could make it difficult for us to stop the misappropriation of our intellectual property rights in these jurisdictions.
+Moreover, changes in the law and legal decisions by courts in foreign countries could affect our ability to obtain adequate protection for our technologies and enforce our intellectual property rights.
+As a result, our efforts to protect and enforce our intellectual property rights in foreign countries may ultimately prove inadequate, in which case our ability to remain competitive and grow our business and revenue could be materially harmed.